bczsalba/teahaz-client/notes.md

 # PLANZ

 # BUGS
+- files with the same name but different content are seen as being the same

 # FEATURES
 ## upcoming checklist
 - [ ] settings should be overwritten by settings in .config/teahaz
 - [ ] usercfg & session should be stored under .config/teahaz

+- [ ] indicator for sending files
+- [ ] indicator for downloading files

 - [ ] inline action sending